Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 As of writing (2025-09-01) this build setup includes mpv 0.38 and then option to specify and ffmpeg version under that.

-This compilation takes much more time(as you are checking out all sources from git of ffmpeg dependencies), but has easier and more flexible configuration options.
+This compilation takes much more time, since you are checking out all dependency sources for ffmpeg from git, but it offers easier and more flexible configuration options.

 This guide assumes you use Media Build Suite to get a free setup of dependencies to build ffmpeg and mpv.